PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Experimental Setups and Results

 \subsection{Baselines}

-We select baseline methods that are both relevant to our problem and representative of existing approaches to enable a fair comparison with our method.
+We select baseline methods that are both relevant to our problem and representative of existing approaches to enable meaningful evaluation.
 To evaluate whether locomotion without fixed gait scheduling can yield more efficient behaviors, we include \textit{MassLoco}~\cite{rudin2022learningwalkminutesusing}, including rewards inspired by Margolis et al.~\cite{margolis2022walkwaystuningrobot} to encourage more natural walking patterns.
 On the other hand, when considering a state-of-the-art method that leverages gait priors, we compare against \textit{Wild}~\cite{Miki2022}.
 We did not include Visual CPG-RL~\cite{bellegarda2024visualcpgrllearningcentral}, since, although its framework is similar to Wild, it is not trained or evaluated on stairs or obstacle traversal, and is therefore considered less relevant for our study.

 Table~\ref{table:rewards} summarizes the rewards used by our method and the baselines.
-We include the ordinary rewards for velocity tracking (typically $\sigma_v=0.25$) and some regularization rewards to maintain balance, avoid early termination and excessively large stress of the joints.
-These rewards were tuned individually for each method to achieve optimal performance.
+To isolate the effect of the reward formulation, all three methods share an identical experimental setup and differ \emph{only} in their reward terms: they use the same observation space $o_t$ and privileged state $s_t$, the same actor and critic architectures and capacity and the same terrain generated environments.
+We include the ordinary rewards for velocity tracking (typically $\sigma_v=0.25$) and some regularization rewards to maintain balance, avoid early termination and excessively large stress of the joints; these shared rewards use common weights across all methods.
+The method-specific reward weights are taken from each baseline's original work and adjusted only as needed for stable training under our setup, with comparable tuning effort across all methods.
 We also include rewards to avoid joint limits, where $q_{max},q_{min}$ are soft limits for the joints of the robot, and a reward to penalize deviations from the default joint position with different weights for each joint.

 For PGTT two additional rewards are necessary: \textit{foot phase} is responsible for tracking the desired leg trajectories (with a small $\sigma_f=0.05$), and \textit{foot contact} penalizes contacts at swing phase.
 In contrast, the MassLoco method requires four additional reward terms.
 Foot clearance promotes high clearance strides, since it penalizes deviation from the desired swing height when the feet move in the xy plane (non-zero velocity), foot slip penalizes contacts when feet move in the xy plane, feet air time promotes long strides when a command is given and stand still promotes maintaining the default configuration when no command is given.
 The Wild method uses the same foot slip reward as MassLoco, but its foot clearance reward specifically encourages swings that rise higher than the surrounding obstacles.